 Do Facebook Live Events

-I have a friend who is a “antiquer”.
+I have a friend who is an “antiquer.”
 She told me about a mall she frequents and what they are doing that I thought I would share with you.
-This shop does live walk-arounds of the mall, picking out certain items to showcase and talk about.
+This shop does live walkarounds of the mall, picking out certain items to showcase and talk about.

-Let all your Facebook followers and those on your email list know that once a week (announce the specific days and time in advance on your socials and website) you are going to do a Facebook live event.
-During the event you will feature certain areas of the shop and products.
-You can do demos too.
+Let all your Facebook followers and those on your email list know that once a week (announce the specific days and time in advance on your socials and website), you are going to do a Facebook live event.
+During the event, you will feature certain areas of the shop and products.
+Of course, you can do demos too.

 You can also ask if anyone has any special occasions coming up and what they may be looking for.
-During the live session you can showcase suggestions as you tour your shop.
+Then, during the live session, you can showcase suggestions as you tour your shop.

-Then, during the live event if any of the viewers wants to purchase any of the items that you spotlight, they can let you know.
-The items then are set aside for curb-side pickup.
+Then, during the live event, if any viewers want to purchase any of the items that you spotlight, they can let you know.
+The items are then set aside for curbside pickup.

 When life gives you lemons, make lemonade, right?
-Even after we make it past this hump, this is an approach that could be applied to build exposure for whatever you have to offer.
+Even after we make it past this hump, this approach could be applied to build exposure for whatever you have to offer.

 Webinars are a great way to keep in touch with your customer base about your company’s status, offer free seminars and “happy hours” without actually doing any selling.
 You can offer one-on-one sessions or group events.